Vitor-W-Espindola/Feather-s-Fight-with-Django/README.md

 As an Author, it is possible to create a new article, edit it, save it, and, finally, submit it.

 Submit an article doesn't mean it will suddenly show up at the home page.
-An admin still need to approve it (or not) - we'll cover that in "As Admin" section.
+An admin still need to approve it (or not) - we'll cover that in the "As Admin" section.